evanjd/python-logi-circle/README.md

 [Now available as a Home Assistant integration!](https://www.home-assistant.io/components/logi_circle/) :tada:

-**This branch hosts a WIP rewrite based on the soon-to-be released public API.
-It is not yet fully functional.**
+**This branch hosts a WIP rewrite based on Logitech's public API.
+It is not yet fully functional.
+This is intended to replace the 0.1.x wrapper (based on the private API) once completed.**

 ## Usage example